Egg Donation in Colorado & South Dakota

 - Advanced age

-While similar in principle to sperm donation, oocyte donation is significantly more difficult.
-The oocyte donor will experience considerable inconvenience, some discomfort, and take some risk.
-Oocyte donation involves all the same steps required for in vitro fertilization: daily hormone injections, almost daily ultrasounds, blood work, and a transvaginal ultrasound-guided egg retrieval.
+Egg donation is an involved process.
+Egg donation involves all the same steps required for in vitro fertilization: daily self-administered hormone injections, almost daily ultrasounds, blood work, and transvaginal ultrasound-guided egg retrieval.

 The process starts with an application and a series of interviews and tests.
 If you are approved, you are matched with a recipient (not everyone is matched).
 The egg donation cycle usually takes from 3-4 weeks.
 You’ll be self-injecting hormonal medications to help your ovaries produce multiple eggs.
 You’ll come to our offices frequently so we can monitor how things are going.
 When your eggs are ready for ovulation, you will be “ triggered” with another injection, and then egg retrieval is performed 36 hours later.

 Egg Recipient FAQs

 » What are the Pregnancy Rates of Egg Donation?

 » How does Rocky Mountain Fertility Clinic find egg donors?

 » What kinds of egg donors are available?

 Egg donors are just like the population, they come from every ethnicity.
 They have every hair color and eye color.
 They have different areas of expertise — maybe it’s athletic, maybe it’s art.
 They are different heights and have different IQs.
 They have different personalities.

 Our donors are consenting, healthy women between the ages of 21 and 32.
 To be approved as donors, they need to have a normal healthy history, no family history of genetic disorders, and should have normal results from a physical exam.
 All donors are screened for sexually transmitted diseases.